Small Intestinal Bacterial Overgrowth: What to Know

 Malabsorption and Nutrient Deficiencies

 Malabsorption syndrome is a digestive disorder that hinders your body’s ability to absorb nutrients from food effectively.
-A review paper from 2022 pointed out that small bowel bacterial overgrowth (SIBO) may result in the malabsorption of nutrients and deficiencies.
-The excessive growth of bacteria in the small intestine can disrupt the absorption of fat-soluble vitamins like A, D, and E, water-soluble vitamin B12, and iron.
+A 2022 review paper highlighted that small bowel bacterial overgrowth (SIBO) can lead to the malabsorption of nutrients and nutrient deficiencies.
+The excessive growth of bacteria in the small intestine can disrupt the absorption of fat-soluble vitamins, such as A, D, and E, as well as water-soluble vitamins like B12 and iron.
 It’s crucial to consult a healthcare practitioner knowledgeable about SIBO to address malabsorption issues, as they can lead to anemias, polyneuropathy, and metabolic bone disorders such as osteoporosis.
 The extent of malabsorption can vary depending on the severity of SIBO and individual factors.

 Chronic Fatigue